 | IHS | £1,035/year (adult) | £776/year (child) |

-| Age Range | Adult (18+) | 4-17 (but Parent visa ends at 12) |
+| Age range | Adult (18+) | 4-17 (but parent visa ends at 12) |

-| Work Permitted | No (strict prohibition) | Limited (depending on age and term) |
+| Work permitted | No (strict prohibition) | Limited (by age and term) |

-| School Type | N/A | Independent fee-paying school only |
+| School type | N/A | Independent fee-paying school only |

-| Leads to Settlement | No | No (not under this route) |
+| Leads to settlement | No | No (not under this route) |

 Conditions & Restrictions: What You Cannot Do